UNCRC Incorporation Bill completes Stage 2

 An updated version of the Bill which reflects the amendments can be accessed here.

 The Bill will now proceed to Stage 3.
 Further amendments may be made at this point and a final vote will be held on whether the Bill should be passed.
-Dates for Stage 3 are still to be fixed.

 Together would like to thank the many children, young people, organisations and individuals whose passion and commitment has got us to this point.